Apodemia mormo: Population genetics

 The proper taxonomic classifications for Apodemia mormo are still under debate.
 Because the species tends to occur in small, isolated populations, the relatedness between populations is frequently questioned.
 A population genetics study conducted by Proshek revealed that the British Columbia and Saskatchewan populations of A. mormo in Canada are genetically distinct; furthermore, they uncovered higher genetic diversity in eastern vs. western populations, emphasizing low diversity in the British Columbia population.
 A second genetic study using AFLPs supports low genetic diversity in the British Columbia population, and reports high spatial genetic structure and limited gene flow between populations.
 Furthermore, they found genetic similarities between the Saskatchewan population and more eastern populations.
 The combined results of these two studies indicate potentials for current migration activities, as well as high genetic drift.
 In addition to genetic evidence, morphological and behavioral data are required to make firm taxonomic distinctions; however, genetic investigation has begun to reveal some of the challenges of classification.

 Subspecies

-There are at least twenty named subspecies of A. mormo.
-Below is a partial list of recognized subspecies: